scala-network/DefyX/doc/specs.md

 ## 2. Algorithm description

-The DefyX algorithm accepts two input values:
+The RandomX algorithm accepts two input values:

 * String `K` with a size of 0-60 bytes (key)
 * String `H` of arbitrary length (the value to be hashed)